 Ah, but what about war and disease and betrayal and suffering and shame and regret and…… the list goes on.

 Well life happens, and maybe we have less control than we hope about our circumstances.
-What we do have is control over is how we respond to what happens to us.
+What we do have is control over is how we choose to respond to what happens.

 Many of us have been inspired by the way some people seem to rise above adversity.
-Sometimes we are puzzled by the downfall of someone who appeared to ‘have it all’.
-So are some of us winners and some of us losers?
+Conversely, sometimes we are puzzled by the downfall of someone who appeared to ‘have it all’.
+So are we winners or losers?

 The question then becomes: “What is special to me?”
 Perhaps the deeper question is: “Who am I?”